UK and Ireland Cement Status as Premier Film Destinations with Major Productions Underway

 Key Developments

-In Ireland, the third season of the popular Netflix series Wednesday, starring Jenna Ortega, is currently in production, with Dublin and Wicklow providing the backdrop.
+In Ireland, the third season of the popular Netflix series Wednesday, starring Jenna Ortega, began production in February 2026, with Dublin and Wicklow providing the backdrop for the gothic drama.
 Director Lenny Abrahamson is also filming Hillside Drive, a coming-of-age story starring Eve Hewson and Tom Burke, in the same locations.
-Belfast is hosting the Game of Thrones spin-off A Knight of the Seven Kingdoms, continuing Northern Ireland's long association with the franchise.
+Belfast is hosting the Game of Thrones spin-off A Knight of the Seven Kingdoms: The Hedge Knight, with filming taking place across Northern Ireland's dramatic landscapes, continuing the region's long and lucrative association with the franchise.
+The production has used locations including the Mourne Mountains and the Antrim coast, bringing significant economic activity to local communities.

 In the UK, London is the backdrop for Ebenezer: A Christmas Carol, a dark adaptation of the Dickens classic starring Johnny Depp, as well as Guy Ritchie's action film Viva la Madness.
 The next feature-length instalment of Luther with Idris Elba is also filming in the capital.
-Scotland is hosting a Highlander remake, adding to the diverse range of productions taking advantage of the country's dramatic landscapes.
+Scotland is hosting a Highlander remake, adding to the diverse range of productions taking advantage of the country's dramatic landscapes and competitive tax environment.

 Why It Matters

-The film and television production industry makes a significant economic contribution to the UK and Ireland, supporting thousands of jobs in both direct production roles and the wider supply chain.
+The film and television production industry makes a significant economic contribution to the UK and Ireland, supporting thousands of jobs in both direct production roles and the wider supply chain — from catering and transport to costume design and post-production.
 The presence of major international productions also raises the profile of UK and Irish locations, talent, and creative industries on the global stage, attracting further investment and tourism.
+For Northern Ireland in particular, the screen industry has become a vital pillar of the economy, with the success of Game of Thrones demonstrating the transformative potential of major long-running productions for a region's international profile and visitor economy.

 What's Next

 Several of the productions currently filming are expected to complete principal photography in the coming months, with release dates anticipated in late 2026 and into 2027.
+Wednesday season three is expected to premiere on Netflix in late 2026, while A Knight of the Seven Kingdoms is anticipated to air on HBO and Sky Atlantic.
 The continued investment in UK and Irish production infrastructure suggests that both countries will remain attractive destinations for major productions in the years ahead.
-For more, see Spotlight.
+For more, see Spotlight: What's Filming in the UK and Ireland April 2026 and Screen Daily: Irish Production Spend Record High.